smelendez25/Udacity_Cloud_DevOps/highly_availability_webapp/readme.md

 ![It Works](./It_works.png)

 ### References
-Special thanks to these folks, their design proposal were instrumental to complete this project.
+Special thanks to these folks, their design proposals were instrumental to complete this project.

 1. https://github.com/Houlis-Udacity-Nanodegrees/Deploy-a-High-Availability-Web-App-Using-CloudFormation
 2. https://github.com/mehmetincefidan/Deploy-a-High-Availability-Web-App-Using-CloudFormation